 We've fixed thousands of lemon problems.
 Message or call 877-795-3666 today.

-The first complaint to the NHTSA was on October 27, 2022.
+The first NHTSA complaint was on October 27, 2022.
 The owner from North Carolina said that auto headlights hadn’t worked since they had owned the vehicle and it was “a real concern at night.”
-Needless to say, they were surprised when the dealer acknowledged the problem but couldn’t fix it “until Honda issues a repair solution.”
+They were surprised when the dealer acknowledged the problem but couldn’t fix it “until Honda issues a repair solution.”
 At the time, the truck had only 560 miles.

 An owner from Oklahoma said he “nearly hit a deer at highway speeds due to failure to operate when (the Ridgeline) should have been in (auto) high beam (mode).”
 The other problem is that “they go on and off causing blinding to oncoming traffic.
 This is a well-known problem documented by numerous Honda Ridgeline owners.
 It needs to be fixed before more people are injured or killed as a result.”